mariadb-operator/mariadb-operator/docs/API_REFERENCE.md

-Database is the Schema for the databases API
+Database is the Schema for the databases API.
+It is used to define a logical database as if you were running a 'CREATE DATABASE' statement.